troclaux/notes/programming_languages.md

+- primitives: fundamental data types that are not composed of other data types
+  - e.g. integers, floating-point numbers, characters, booleans, strings, null or undefined values

 - pass by value: actual value of the argument is passed
 - pass by reference: address to the actual argument is passed